Acedev003/Blog/_posts/2023-02-18-Redesigning-Fibonacci.md

 tags: algorithms dynamic-programming perspectives-and-code
 ---

-Among the first few coding challenges a newbie goes through is that of computing the Fibonacci Sequence.
+Among the first few coding challenges a newbie comes across is that of computing the Fibonacci Sequence.
 At a glance, this absurdly random question does not appear to offer any real world solutions, apart from the fact that it's used to demonstrate the concepts of recursion to new programmers.

 A good use-case of the Fibonacci sequence that is not so popular is to explain concepts of algorithmic complexity.
 So, lets begin by looking at the definition of the so called sequence.